AdobeDocs/audience-manager.de-DE/help/using/features/data-explorer/data-explorer-understanding-signals.md

 ---
-description: Die Signale sind die kleinste Informationseinheit innerhalb des Audience Managers.
-Sie stellen Benutzerinteraktionen oder Benutzeraktivitäten in Ihren Online-Eigenschaften dar und werden an Audience Manager weitergegeben, damit sie in Eigenschaftsregeln verwendet werden können.
+description: Die Signale sind die kleinste Informationseinheit innerhalb von Audience Manager.
+Sie stellen Benutzerinteraktionen oder Benutzeraktivitäten in Ihren Online-Eigenschaften dar und werden an Audience Manager übergeben, damit sie in Eigenschaftsregeln verwendet werden können.
 seo-description: Signals are the smallest unit of information within Audience Manager.
 They represent user interactions or user activity on your online properties, and get passed on to Audience Manager to be used in trait rules.
 seo-title: Understanding Signals
 title: Grundlegendes zu Signalen